Hello everyone – welcome to another of my reviews. In this article, I’ll be reviewing my experience of tailoring a double-breasted suit at Edit Suits.

 Despite the changes, Edit Suits has retained its core strength, which is to provide good-fitting suits, crafted from quality fabrics by reputable mills, at an affordable price.
 In terms of style, Edit Suits is best at offering timeless looks (in terms of cut, design and fabric) that are versatile and won’t go out of style.
 The new outfitters are experienced – Juriani previously worked at a bespoke tailor prior to joining Edit Suits – and turnaround times are quick due to the streamlined fitting process.
 For busy professionals and grooms on a tight timeline, or anyone that just wants a pleasant, hassle-free experience, Edit Suits ticks all the boxes.

-A 2-piece house fabric (100% wool) suit at Edit Suits starts from $699, with canvassed premium suits (VBC, Loro Piana, Dormeuil, etc) starting from $999.
-Shirts start from $99.
-This specific Loro Piana Australis suit costs $1698.
-For readers, Edit Suits has kindly offered a free shirt (worth $99) with every purchase of a suit with a minimum spend $999, and a free pair of chinos (worth $189) with every purchase of a suit with a minimum spending of $1499.
-Simply quote “WAHSOSHIOK” while booking your appointment or flash this article in-store.
-You can also quote the promo code “wahsoquick20” to enjoy 20% off your first shirting order online.
+A 2-piece house fabric suit at Edit Suits starts from $749, with canvassed premium suits (VBC, Loro Piana, Dormeuil, etc) starting from $1099.
+Shirts start from $129.
+Just for my readers, Edit Suits is running a promotion that will entitle readers to a free house fabric shirt (worth S$149) for every suit order (min. spend $1099).
+Simply quote “WSS_shirt_2024” while booking your appointment or flash this article in-store.
 Interested customers can book their appointments here, and choose “Wah so Shiok” as the referral option when prompted to enjoy the free shirt/chinos.
 Edit Suits still delivers quality suits at affordable prices with minimum hassle – I’m glad that hasn’t changed.

 Edit Suits Co.’s Location: 35A Duxton Road, Level 2, Singapore 089499